 Statutory Employees and Schedule C

-The best thing about being a statutory employee is that you can claim deductions against your earnings.
-Often statutory employees are those who work on commission while using company equipment.
-A statutory employee may use a personal car for the work, at which point those deductions would need to be claimed on Schedule C.
+Statutory employees can claim deductions against their earnings on Schedule C just as a freelancer or independent contractor can.
+Statutory employees are often those who work on commission while using company equipment.
+A statutory employee may use a personal car for the work, and the expenses related to doing so can be claimed on Schedule C.